Brightest Stars

 How it got its name

-Alpha Centauri is the brightest star in the constellation Centaurus, named after the mythical half human, half horse creature.
-It represented an uncharacteristically wise centaur that figured in the mythology of Heracles and Jason.
-Hercules accidentally wounded the centaur and placed it in the sky after death by Zeus.
+Alpha Centauri is the brightest star in the constellation Centaurus the Centaur, named after the mythical half human, half horse creature.
+Also, it represented an uncharacteristically wise centaur, Chiron, that figured in the mythology of Heracles and Jason.
+Hercules accidentally killed Chiron, who was placed in the sky after death by Zeus.
 Alpha Centauri marked the right front hoof of the centaur, although little is known of its mythological significance, if any.

 Antique etching of half-man-half-horse in field of stars in black on white.